Rahulnakarani/RahulBookStore/RahulBookStore/README.txt

 ==================================================================
                  Assignment 2 part 1 overview
 ==================================================================
-In the RahulBookStore Project Overview: The inception of the RahulBookStore project involved the creation of two crucial files—README.txt for tracking changes and README.md for general project information.
+The inception of the RahulBookStore project involved the creation of two crucial files—README.txt for tracking changes and README.md for general project information.
 To facilitate version control and collaboration, a dedicated GitHub repository named RahulBookStore was established, serving as the central hub for updates.
 Leveraging a theme sourced from bootswatch.com, the project's aesthetic and functional aspects were enhanced.
 The project structure expanded with the inception of three subprojects: